-The BS Program is a new program that Virscend University plans to start in the Fall of 2022.
-This program is designed for students with an Associate Degree that are looking to receive a Bachelor's Degree in Business Administration.
+The BS Program is a new program that Virscend University plans to start in the Fall of 2023.
+This program is designed for students with an Associate Degree that are looking to receive a bachelor degree in Business Administration.
 Please read the information below and contact The Admissions Department for further information at (909) 502-6252 or email admission@virscend.com.